Raoufbaa/raouf-dark-Grey-theme/README.md

 - **Dark Grey Base**: Establishes a clean, minimalist workspace that allows vibrant colors to stand out.
 - **Vibrant Accents**: Incorporates shades of **dark blue**, **red/orange**, and **green** for effective syntax highlighting and key UI elements.
+- **Elegant Icons**: Uniquely designed icons enhance the aesthetic appeal and functionality of the UI, providing a cohesive and enjoyable coding experience.
 - **Dark and Light Variants**: Offers both dark and light themes, providing flexibility for different lighting conditions and personal preferences, ensuring comfort during coding sessions.
 - **Smooth Color Transitions**: Inspired by the natural shifts of twilight, the colors blend seamlessly across the UI for a cohesive look.
 - **Dynamic Color Variants**: Includes touches of **twilight purple** and **midnight teal** in various UI elements, enhancing the overall experience.